Jon Adkins

-Jonathan Scott Adkins (born August 30, 1977) is an American former Major League Baseball (MLB) pitcher who played for the Chicago White Sox, San Diego Padres, New York Mets, and Cincinnati Reds from 2003 to 2008, and an MLB scout for the Los Angeles Dodgers.
+Jonathan Scott Adkins (born August 30, 1977) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Chicago White Sox, San Diego Padres, New York Mets, and Cincinnati Reds from 2003 to 2008, and an MLB scout for the Los Angeles Dodgers.

 Playing career

 Amateur

 Adkins graduated from Oklahoma State University.
 In 1996, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.
 He was drafted by the Oakland Athletics in the ninth round of the 1998 Major League Baseball draft.